lorenzo-stoakes/linux-vm-notes/page-tables.md

   provide an abstraction layer and to isolate processes for each other, however this means that each process must store its own set of mappings.
-If the entire address space were mapped an x86-64 system would require 256GiB per process consisting overwhelming of null mappings.
+If the entire address space were mapped an x86-64 system would require 256GiB per process consisting overwhelmingly of null mappings.

 * To avoid such egregious space requirements, mappings are subdivided into a 'sparse' arrangement of [page table][page-table]s and the virtual address